Jairamswamivadgaon/Jairamswamivadgaon/README.md

 - 👋 Hi, I’m @Ravi B
 - 👀 I’m interested in Data Analyst,
 - 🌱 I’m currently learning Excel,Power BI,SQL,Python.
-- 💞️ I’m looking to collaborate on a data analysis project at an MNC or IT industry level,
--     aiming to work with teams experienced in Python, Power BI, or machine learning to drive impactful results in areas like customer behavior, market trends, and operational efficiency.
+- 💞️ I’m looking to collaborate on a data analysis project at an MNC or IT industry level,aiming to work with teams experienced in Python, Power BI, or machine learning to drive impactful results in areas like customer behavior, market trends, and operational efficiency.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...